 A critical examination of the historical, philosophical, practical, and larger systemic interrelationships between technology, science, and social organization.

 Guided experience in local agencies.
-Prerequisites: SOC 101; junior status; instructor permission.
+Prerequisites: SOC 101; Junior status; instructor consent required.

 Directed individual reading, research and/or writing on topics approved by the department.
-Open only to junior and senior sociology majors.
-Prerequisite: Instructor permission.
+Prerequisite: Instructor consent required.

 This is a capstone seminar that focuses on the analysis and evaluation of current practice in sociology.
 Prerequisites: SOC 301, SOC 430; ENGL 101 with a minimum grade of C.